-I am on the verge of completing my Ph.D. candidacy, awaiting my defense, at the Faculty of Informatics, Masaryk University in Brno.
-Throughout my academic journey, I have concentrated on the analysis and verification of C/C++ programs.
-My research has been primarily dedicated to enhancing the efficient representation of program inputs, especially nondeterministic data, for the purpose of verification.
-I’ve focused on the adaptation of existing techniques, such as symbolic execution and abstract interpretation, within the general framework LART – LLVM Abstraction and Refinement Tool.
-This framework harnesses the power of program instrumentation and compiler tools, making it simpler to design effective input data representations.
+I have completed my Ph.D. at the Faculty of Informatics, Masaryk University in Brno, with my research focusing on the analysis and verification of C/C++ programs.
+My work centered on enhancing the efficient representation of program inputs, particularly nondeterministic data, for verification purposes.
+I concentrated on adapting existing techniques such as symbolic execution and abstract interpretation within the LART framework—LLVM Abstraction and Refinement Tool.
+This framework leverages program instrumentation and compiler tools to simplify the design of effective input data representations.

 Feel free to delve deeper into my research and projects on this page, and don’t hesitate to reach out for collaboration or further discussion.